Wisconsin State Policy Advocacy

 Wisconsin’s biohealth industry has a major economic impact.
 This industry contributes $27 billion in total economic output and generates $716 million in total state and local tax revenue.
 Innovation is a driving force on bringing prosperity to Wisconsin.
 Over 3,000 patents have been granted during the last 5 years and federal funding for research and development exceeds $1 billion in NIH funding and other capital sources per year.

-Support Policies that Enhance Wisconsin’s Research Institutions and Foster Partnerships with Private Companies
+Support Policies that Enhance and Protect Wisconsin’s Research Institutions

 We not only support strong funding for research institutions across Wisconsin, we are continually looking for opportunities to enhance and develop partnerships between institutions and private companies.